Hispanophone: Origins and demography

 Percentage of the U.S. population aged 5 and over who speak the Spanish language at home in 2019, by states.

 Distribution of Hispanics in the U.S. in the 2020 United States census.

 U.S. Hispanics are citizens of the United States whose ancestry or national origin is of any of the nations composing the Hispanosphere.
 A Hispanic person's status is independent from whether or not he or she speaks the Spanish language, for not all Hispanic Americans speak Spanish.
 A Hispanic person may be of any race (White, Amerindian, mixed, Black, Asian or Pacific Islander).
 As of 2013 Hispanics accounted for 17.1% of the population, around 53.2 million people.
 This was an increase of 29% since 2004, when Hispanics were 14.1% of the population (around 41.3 million people).
 The Hispanic growth rate over the July 1, 2003 to July 1, 2004, period was 3.6% — higher than any other ancestral group in the United States — and more than three times the rate of the nation's total population (at 1.0%).
 The projected Hispanic population of the United States for July 1, 2050, is 105.6 million people.
 According to this projection, Hispanics will constitute 25% of the nation's total population by the year 2050.

 Historically, a continuous Hispanic presence in the territory of the United States has existed since the 16th century, earlier than any other group after the Amerindians.
 Spaniards pioneered the present-day United States.
 The first confirmed European landing on the continent was that of Juan Ponce de León, who landed in 1513 on the shore he christened La Florida.
 Within three decades of Ponce de León's landing, the Spanish became the first Europeans to reach the Appalachian Mountains, the Mississippi River, the Grand Canyon, and the Great Plains.
-Spanish ships sailed along the East Coast, penetrating to present-day Bangor, Maine, and up the Pacific Coast as far as Oregon.
+Spanish ships sailed along the East Coast, penetrating to present-day Bangor, Maine, and up the Pacific Coast as far as Alaska.